Exawind/exawind-benchmarks/exawind/NREL_Phase_VI_Turbine/README.md

 # CFD mesh generation

-The near-body Nalu-Wind mesh was created using Pointwise from the CAD model.
+The near-body, Nalu-Wind mesh was created using Pointwise from the CAD model.
 The two blades are connected with a cylinder at the center, while other components such as the spinner or tower were not included in the CFD model.
 - Mesh topology: O-O typed structured mesh
 - 500 points in the chordwise direction
 - Initial wall normal spacing: 5e-6m
-- Size of the overset boundaries: 1.5m
+- Size of the overset boundaries: 1.5m from the blade surface
 - Wall normal growth rate: 1.15
 - Total cell counts: 23,192,978